kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

 description: ""
 added: "Apr 22 2025"
 tags: [AI]
-updatedDate: "July 14 2025"
+updatedDate: "Sep 17 2025"
 ---

-This is my learning notes from the [AI Engineer workshop](https://www.youtube.com/watch?v=kDlqpN1JyIw) tutorial by Nico Albanese.

-> AI SDK is like an ORM for LLMs.
+AI SDK is like an ORM for LLMs.
 It provides a simple interface to interact with different LLM providers, making it easy to switch between them without changing your code.

-> Here is an Gemini AI SDK Cheatsheet: https://patloeber.com/gemini-ai-sdk-cheatsheet.
-It has code snippets to start building with Gemini and the AI SDK.
+The first part of this post is my learning notes from the [AI Engineer workshop](https://www.youtube.com/watch?v=kDlqpN1JyIw) tutorial by Nico Albanese.

 ## Generate Text
 Make your first LLM call.

 ```js